-Large Projects (see Section 4.2) are those that are designated as such by the proposer and that require more than 300 ksec observing time, whether long-duration observations of single targets or shorter duration observations of multiple targets.
+Large Projects (Section 4.2) are those that are designated as such by the proposer and that require 300-999 ksec observing time, whether long-duration observations of single targets or shorter duration observations of multiple targets.
 Large Projects are encouraged.
-Up to 6 Msec of observing time will be allocated for Large Projects and Very Large Projects in this cycle.
-The allocation of time to each type will be determined through peer review.
+An estimated 4 Msec of observing time will be allocated for Large Projects in this cycle.